Logan, Ohio

-Logan is a city in and county seat of Hocking County.
-The population was 7,152 at the time of the 2010 census.Logan is located in southeast Ohio, on the Hocking River 48 miles southeast of Columbus.
-The current mayor of Logan is Republican Greg Fraunfelter, who began a four-year term in January 2016 and was re-elected in 2019.
+Logan is a city in Hocking County, Ohio, United States, and its county seat.
+It is located along the Hocking River about 43 mi southeast of Columbus.
+The population was 7,296 at the 2020 census.

 History

-Residents named the town in honor of Chief Logan of the Mingo Indian tribe.
+Residents named the town in honor of Chief Logan of the Mingo people.
 He and his band lived in this area at the time of European-American settlement.
-Ohio Governor Thomas Worthington established the community in 1816.
+Ohio Governor Thomas Worthington laid out the village in 1816.

 Logan was incorporated as a city in 1839.

 Logan was the first city in the state of Ohio to install a double roundabout.
 Located at the interchange of Ohio State Route 664 and U.S. Route 33, the roundabouts were officially opened to traffic on December 4, 2013.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.93 sqmi, of which 4.79 sqmi is land and 0.14 sqmi is water.